dandavison/dandavison.github.io/pages/linear_algebra.md

 $$

-A matrix represents a linear transformation by offering up some new basis vectors (its columns) for linear combinations of them to be made (a vector in the transformed space).
+A matrix represents a linear transformation by showing where the basis vector are taken to.

 -------------------------------------------------------------------------------
 ### Change of basis